More than picky eating: 7 things to know about ARFID eating disorder

 It is common for people who are diagnosed with ARFID to have a co-existing anxiety, mood disorder, or another condition, such as autism spectrum disorder.
 If a medical condition that impacts appetite or eating is present, the degree of food avoidance must go beyond what would be expected for the medical condition to be classified as ARFID.

-Despite ARFID being a recent addition to DSM-5, there are already effective treatment practices in place.
-Rogers' ARFID treatment includes cognitive behavioral therapy with a specific focus on exposure and response prevention.
+Rogers' ARFID treatment is effective and includes cognitive behavioral therapy, with a specific focus on exposure and response prevention.
 We develop a list of anxiety provoking scenarios on an individual basis known as exposure hierarchies.
 Starting with repeated exposure to the least stressful scenarios, patients reset their anxiety levels and gain confidence.
 Patients also learn coping skills for long-term recovery.

 7. ARFID has psychological and physical symptoms